Vollcode/CV/README.md

 **Randstad** (March 2014 to March 2015)
 *HR Recruiter*
-As a recruiter I had to establish contact with clients, determine their hiring needs and write a contract based on that, as well as monitor the Social Security to make sure the workers were covered.
+As a recruiter during an internship I had to establish contact with clients, determine their hiring needs and write a contract based on that, as well as monitor the Social Security to make sure the workers were covered.
 Once the conditions are set, several filters were ran to find the correct candidate.
 Among the filters included interviews, written and on-line tests and on-site trials.

 **Psychologists without Borders** (November 2013 to July 2015)
 *Mediator and Psychologist*